 Mike Mossman

-This is an agreement for the purposes of conducting research or monitoring activities at the Sauk County Farm (“Agreement”).
+This is an agreement for the purposes of conducting collaboration activities at the Sauk County Farm (“Agreement”).
 This Agreement sets forth the terms and conditions between the Sauk County Land Resources and Environment Department (“LRE”) and Mike Mossman (“The Collaborator”) (collectively “Parties”) to conduct research or monitoring activities at the Sauk County Farm.

-The purpose of this Agreement is to facilitate use of the Sauk County Farm to conduct research or monitoring activities (the “Project”).
+The purpose of this Agreement is to facilitate use of the Sauk County Farm to conduct collaboration activities (the “Project”).

 Agreement